-Larry Kolker plays American roots music with an edge.
-His songs cross folk, blues, soul, rock, pop and alt country, harmonized by his distinctive voice.
-His music has been called the "urban country east-coast white-boy blues"; a recent reviewer noted its "sensual bluesy feel".
+Larry Kolker plays blues-based soulful folk pop rock, harmonized by his distinctive voice.
+His music has been called the "urban country east-coast white-boy blues"; one reviewer noted its "sensual bluesy feel".
 Another reviewer stated: He’s certainly an all-round talent.
 He’s a distinctive vocalist with songwriting chops to match; an accomplished guitarist and an in demand blues-harpist..."
-Larry performs solo, with a percussionist, with other singer-songwriters, and with a rockin' trio or quartet.
+Larry performs solo, with a percussionist, with other singer-songwriters, with a trio, and with a full rock band.
 Besides his original music he performs eclectic, and often surprising, covers of songs from the 20's through the teens.

-Larry has performed in numerous venues throughout the Lower Hudson Valley and beyond.
+Larry has performed in numerous venues throughout NYC, the Hudson Valley and beyond.
 Festival appearances include the 2015 KAABOO festival in San Diego, the 2014 Tribes Hill Music Festival at John Jay Homestead, the 2013-2015 Borderline Folk festivals, the 2013 Huntington Folk Festival, the 2012 & 2013 Montauk Music Festivals, the Millennium Music Conference in Harrisburg, PA, and the Bob Dylan Festivals at the Warwick Valley Winery.
+Other notable shows include Dec.
+2017 People's Voice Café, Nov.
+2017 Triad Theater NYC (CD release), and June 2017 featured singer-songwriter at Christopher Street Coffee House.
 For current and other past shows please see the "shows" page of this website.
-For reviews, visit the "reviews" page.
+For reviews - including a great new review of Dog Year by Skope Magazine - visit the "reviews" page.

 Contact Larry: email@example.com

 For high resolution photo downloads please click here